 - Alternative Character Interpretation: You could interpret Bad Rap's behaviour as being motivated by guilt for causing the death of other dinosaurs (or at least other velociraptors) in the pilot, thus explaining why he is so obsessed with exterminating humans and bringing back a dinosaur era on Earth.

-- Critical Research Failure: Though it wasn't that common of a knowledge when the show came up, Pteranodons, of course, aren't dinosaurs and Stegosaurus did not live at the end of the Cretaceous.
-Also, the raptor are depicted a la Jurassic Park rather than their real selves.
-Also, the show continues treating raptors are separate from dinosaurs.
-Raptors ARE dinosaurs.
+- Critical Research Failure: Though it wasn't very common knowledge when the show aired, Pteranodons, of course, aren't dinosaurs and Stegosaurus did not live at the end of the Cretaceous.
+Also, the raptors are depicted a la Jurassic Park rather than their real selves.

 - Ear Worm: The theme-song, big time.
 "Extreme, Extreme, EXTREME DINOSAURS...!"